 Though you can learn a lot about bygone eras on Naxos, you can also have a lot of fun here, particularly if you’re into kitesurfing or windsurfing.
 Naxos is prone to being windswept, which makes for perfect conditions if you need a gust to get you around on the water.

-Map of Naxos
+Map of Towns in Naxos

 If you’re more of a soak-up-the-sun sort of person, there are beaches aplenty protected from the wind, where you can lounge all day, catching rays and swimming.